A Semi-analytical Solution to Classic Yang-Mills Equations with Both Asymptotical Freedom and Confining Features: Introduction

 As is well know, exact solutions to the Einstein equation shape our knowledge structure of general relativities remarkably.
-So finding exact solutions to the classic Yang-Mills equation like the one of Schwarzschild or Riessner-Nordstr\"om to Einstein equations must also be meaningful.
-But to our surprise, when we search on the internet, we almost find no such solutions.
-The literature we obtained most closely related to this topic is some on the construction of colorless-monopoles \cite{SU2monopole}-\cite{SU3monopole} or colorful black-holes \cite{sphericalSymmetricYMfield}-\cite{particleLikeSolution}, or non-gravity but horizon-carrying Yang-Mills-Scalar black holes \cite{Yang-Mills-BH}.
+Very naturally, we expect that if exact solutions to the classic Yang-Mills equation like those of Schwarzschild or Riessner-Nordstr\"om to Einstein equations could be found, they will also be very meaningful for our understanding of strong interactions.
+However, in constrasting with the richfulness of exact solutions to Einstein equations, exact solutions to the classic Yang-Mills equation are very few.
+The old papers include those on the construction of colorless-monopoles \cite{SU2monopole}-\cite{PSsolution}, the colorful black-holes \cite{sphericalSymmetricYMfield}-\cite{particleLikeSolution}, and the non-gravity but horizon-carrying Yang-Mills-Scalar black holes \cite{Yang-Mills-BH}.
+The relatively new papers include \cite{gaussLawYM}, \cite{yangMillsCurvedSpace}, \cite{solByMathematicians1} and \cite{solByMathematicians2} et al. References \cite{gaussLawYM} and \cite{yangMillsCurvedSpace} emphasizes the physical aspects, while \cite{solByMathematicians1} and \cite{solByMathematicians2} put the main focus on mathematics.
 The purpose of this paper is to provide solutions to the purely classic Yang-Mills theories with both confining and asymptotical freedom features.

-Another motivation of this work is reference \cite{classicConfinement} (see also \cite{EFTideal} for earlier ideas in a totally different environment), in which G. Dvali et al observed that by studying the classic field stimulated by fixed external sources, many features of the underlying quantum theories, such as the renormalization group structure, the phenomenon of dimensional transmutation, running coupling constant, asymptotic freedom et al can all be exhibited out at the purely classic level.
+A very important motivation of this work is reference \cite{classicConfinement} (see also \cite{EFTideal} for earlier ideas in a totally different environment), in which G. Dvali et al observed that by studying the classic field stimulated by fixed external sources, many features of the underlying quantum theories, such as the renormalization group structure, the phenomenon of dimensional transmutation, running coupling constant, asymptotic freedom and classic et al can all be exhibited out at the purely classic level.
 G. Dvali et al take the $\lambda\phi^4(\lambda<0)$ theory as examples to illustrate these ideals.
 Obviously, it will be more instructive if for Yang-Mills theories we can also see asymptotical freedom and confinement et al at purely classic levels.

+The organization of this paper is as follows.
+This section explains our motivation for this work, the next section introduce the basic ideal of Dvali et al's work on observing confinings at purely classic levels.
+Section III provides the basic action and classic equation of motions (spherical symmetric ansatz) for Yang-Mills fields coupled with external quarks.
+Section IV provides three exact solutions to the classic equations, the third one of with has both confining and asymptotical features.
+Section V provides a trial ideal to get classical beta functions describing the running of couplings of the theory.
+Section VI is our main conclusions.
+The final is an appendix devoted to prove the confinings of pure Yang-Mills theories at the purely classic levels.